 Reusable products are often marketed as “environmentally sustainable.”
 They’re a way that everyone can act responsibly and help battle climate change.
 Yet, did you know that reusable products can also save you money?
-Every year Americans use nearly 100 billion plastic bags.
+Every year Americans use nearly 100 billion single use plastic bags.
 American energy use is doubling every two decades.
 If you want to switch to a more sustainable lifestyle and start saving big bucks, here’s how you can do it.

 Is an expensive utility bill bumming you out every month?
 You can invest in reusable and sustainable products that will save you money in the long run.
 You’re probably already familiar with some of them—like LED light bulbs!
 The good news about this product is that they’re now actually cheaper than traditional light bulbs, they last longer, and they save energy.
 You can also invest in surge protectors that allow you to plug all your devices into a master outlet but doesn’t waste electricity.
 Finally, if you’re at a place where you’re considering major changes to your home, an incredible place to start is a new programmable thermostat.
 Switching out your thermostat can help you monitor changes in your home’s temperature whether you’re at home or traveling and help you maximize your energy efficiency as well as your cost-savings.